 Not knowing how long you have to file a lawsuit after a truck collision can put you at a disadvantage if you plan to sue.
 If you miss the deadline that applies to your case, you likely will not be able to take legal action for your accident.
 Instead:

 - The court may not allow you to file.

 - The liable party may contest your filing and request that the court dismiss your case.

 In either case, you will miss out on recovering compensation for your damages, no matter how compelling your case is.

 Exceptions to the Statute of Limitations for Truck Accidents

-While the statute of limitations broadly sets the deadline for filing your lawsuit, there are special cases where the court may extend or toll the legal deadline.
+While the statute of limitations broadly sets the deadline for filing your lawsuit, the court may extend or toll the legal deadline for special cases.
 Florida Statutes § 95.051 outlines particular situations where exceptions apply.